keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 ## Thursday, 9:30am -- Break -- Douglas Wilson and Courtney Palumbo

-I ran into Douglas Wilson and he was gracious enough to grant me an interview.
+I ran into Douglas Wilson, pastor, writer, author, blogger, and godfather of the classical education revival, and he was gracious enough to grant me an interview.
 I didn't have a cameraman so it was a "selfie" interview...
 I'll post that as soon as I get it edited.

 I also ran into my friend Courtney Palumbo of [Regents School in Charlottesville](http://regents-school.org/).
 Check out the amazing things they are doing there in Virginia.